Blågård: Later developments

-When he died in 1729, Prince Charles left the estate to his sister Sophie Hedevig.
-Princess Sophia Hedwig bequeathed Blågård outside to Carl Adolph von Plessen.
+When he died in 1729, Prince Charles left the estate to his sister Sophia Hedevig.
+She bequeathed Blågård outside to Carl Adolph von Plessen.
 Thereafter it passed into the hands of Count Conrad Holck, a favourite of King Christian VII.
 The king soon befriended a number of dancers from the Royal Danish Theatre, especially Støvlet-Cathrine, inviting them to stay at Blågård to take part in his festivities.
-In 1780, the building was converted for use as a clothing factory until in 1791 it became the first teacher training college in Denmark known as Blågårds Seminarium.
+In 1780, the building was converted for use as a clothing factory until in 1791 it became the first teacher training college in Denmark, known as Blågårds Seminarium.
 In 1807, the house was used as in infirmary for those wounded during the Bombardment of Copenhagen.
 The English seriously damaged the gardens, felling the trees for firewood.

 In the 1820s, the former country house which had fallen into disrepair was acquired by Philippo Pettoletti from Venice who renovated it as a playhouse.
 He opened his Pantomimetheater in 1828, the first theatre in the Nørrebro area.
 His pantomime and circus presentations came to an abrupt end on 14 April 1893 when the building was completely destroyed by fire in 1833.